 Research Software Engineers (RSE) work on various projects with their partner academic departments.
 A selected list of projects executed by RSEs are described below.

-Bei Wang, Senior Research Software Engineer
+Josh Carmichael, Research Software Engineer

 Vineet Bansal, Senior Research Software Engineer